-Subject: Organ or Bone Marrow Donor Leave
+9.19 Organ or Bone Marrow Donor Leave

-Consistent with State policy the The following leave is extended to those employees who become an organ or bone marrow donor:
+The following leave is extended to those employees who become an organ or bone marrow donor:

-- A. Employees who donate an organ(s) to another person shall be eligible for up to 30 workdays of paid leave (Donor Leave) in any one year period and, effective January 1, 2020, up to an additional 30 workdays of unpaid Donor Leave in any oneyear period.
-The one-year period for paid Donor Leave for organ donation is separate from the one-year period for unpaid Donor Leave for organ donation.
+- A. Employees who donate an organ(s) to another person shall be eligible for up to 30 workdays of paid leave (Donor Leave) in any one year period.
 Employees who donate bone marrow to another person shall be eligible for up to five work days of paid leave (Donor Leave) in any one year period. - B. The one-year period is the 12-month period measured forward from the date an employee's first leave begins. - C. The one-year period for an organ donor is separate from the one year period for bone marrow donation. - D. An employee must first exhaust all sick leave balance to qualify for Donor Leave. - E. Employees without a sick leave balance, including employees in the annual leave program, are immediately eligible for paid leave (Donor Leave). - F. Employees must provide written verification to the appointing power that a medical necessity exists for the donation. - G. Donor Leave taken for donations is not a break in continuous service, relative to salary adjustments, leave accrual, or seniority normally accrued on paid leave. - H. Employees wishing to become a donor may be required to undergo medical, psychological or other tests.
 Absences for such purposes must be requested in advance in the same manner as required to use sick or annual leave.
-The time an employee is approved to be absent for such purposes shall be deducted from the employee's accrued leave balance. - I. If the donor employee is temporarily unable to return to work after exhausting Donor Leave, the employee may, subject to medical verification, use any paid or
+The time an employee is approved to be absent for such purposes shall be deducted from the employee's accrued leave balance. - I. If the donor employee is temporarily unable to return to work after exhausting Donor Leave, the employee may, subject to medical verification, use any paid or unpaid leave available to the employee until able to return to work.
+Such leave may include, but is not limited to, sick, vacation, annual, personal, CTO, Family

-- unpaid leave available to the employee until able to return to work.
-Such leave may include, but is not limited to, sick, vacation, annual, personal, CTO, Family Medical, catastrophic, NDI, and medical leave. - J. If the donor employee is permanently unable to return to work following the donation, the employee will be separated and paid for any leave balances including but not limited to vacation, annual leave and/or CTO current balances.
+Medical, catastrophic, NDI, and medical leave.

+J. If the donor employee is permanently unable to return to work following the donation, the employee will be separated and paid for any leave balances including but not limited to vacation, annual leave and/or CTO current balances.
 The payment for such balances shall be computed by projecting the accumulated time on a calendar basis as though the employee were taking time off.
 If during the period of projection, the employee is able to return to work, the employee will have a mandatory right to be reinstated to his/her former position.

-9.21 Voluntary Personal Leave Program (VPLP)
+9.20 Voluntary Personal Leave Program (VPLP)